Protein: Seafood, Salmon

 We find it easiest to halve or quarter the salmon prior to brining, but you can certainly leave the entire fillet whole if that is your preference.
 We almost always cut the salmon into smaller portions prior to smoking so we go ahead and get a head start here.

-For the brine you will need sugar, salt, soy sauce, water, sherry, hot sauce, onion powder, garlic powder, and fresh cracked black pepper.
-Combine the brine ingredients in a bowl and stir or whisk to combine.
+For the brine you will need sugar, Kosher salt, soy sauce, water, sherry, hot sauce, onion powder, garlic powder, and fresh cracked black pepper.
+We use white sugar in the salmon brine, but you can use brown sugar if you prefer.
+Combine the brine ingredients in a small bowl and stir or whisk to combine.
 Once combined, pour the brine into a non-reactive 9x13 pan and add the salmon to the pan.

-Brine the salmon for at least 8 hours or overnight, flipping the salmon over half way through the brining process.
+Brine the salmon for at least 8 hours or overnight, flipping the salmon over halfway through the brining process so both the flesh side of the salmon and the skin side are brined.

 How to dry and form the pellicle on smoked salmon

 Remove the salmon from the brine and rinse it thoroughly under cold water.
-Pat the salmon dry.
+Pat the salmon dry with paper towels.
 Depending on your time frame for smoking the salmon, you have a couple options for drying the salmon and forming a pellicle.
-If you want to smoke the salmon the same day, place the salmon, skin down, on a wire rack over a pan.
+If you want to smoke the salmon the same day, place the salmon, skin down, on a wire rack over a pan at room temperature.
 Use an oscillating fan to dry the salmon.

-Typically with this method the pellicle will form in 2-3 hours.
+Typically, with this method the pellicle will form in 2-3 hours, but it can take up to 3-4 hours.
 Rotate the salmon 180 degrees each hour.
 The fish is cured at this point so do not worry too much about the fish sitting at room temp for a few hours during this process.

 Glaze and smoke the Maple Bourbon Hot Smoked Salmon